-Problem Statement Market Barriers Desired Effects/2-Year Vision Intervention Strategies Metrics Baseline Metric Source (1 Year) 1 Mid-Term Target (2 Year) 1 Programs operating in siloed pots of funding do not deliver comprehensive The design of current low-income programs limits Programs are blended to provide maximum benefits to the owners and tenants of Blend the LIFT incentives with MCE's Multifamily Energy Savings Program rebates % of units receiving comprehensive upgrades2 using both MCE's Energy Savings and LIFT program offerings 1.
+Market Barriers Desired Effects/2-Year Vision Intervention Strategies Metrics Baseline Metric Source Short-Term Target (1 Year) Mid-Term Target (2 Year) siloed pots of funding do not deliver income Programs are blended to provide maximum benefits to the owners and tenants of % of units receiving comprehensive upgrades using both MCE's Energy Savings and LIFT program offerings 1.
 Program Year 1 1.
 Program tracking data 1.
 60% (330/550 units) 1.
-60% (560/932 units) opportunity to be cost efficient and to have a higher program participation and the potential for comprehensive savings while still attaining cost effective program delivery multifamily properties while enabling improved program resource efficiency • 2.
+60% (560/932 units) treatment, missing an opportunity to be cost efficient and to have a higher program participation and satisfaction rate the potential for comprehensive savings while while enabling improved to provide maximum 2.
 Average savings per unit for LIFT is more than the average savings per unit for PG&E's ESA program 2.
-3.32 MMBTU 3 saved per unit savings per unit for LIFT is more than the average savings per unit for PG&E's 2.
+3.32 MMBTU saved per unit 2.
+Program tracking data 2.
+The average savings per unit for LIFT is more than the average savings per unit for PG&E's ESA program 2.
 The average savings per unit for LIFT is more than the average savings per unit for the PG&E's ESA program 3. % of property owners/ managers that rate the ease of participation as high 3.
-Program Year 1 participant survey data that it is easy to participate in the 3.
-80% of participants rate that it is easy to participate in the program The apprehension of the consequences around income verification and sharing of personal information creates a barrier to program participation even if the consequences will not actually occur Fear of consequences related to personal information disclosure Increased participation from "hidden communities" as residents are assured that it is safe to share information with the program · · · · · · · · · · · · · · · · · · · language other than English (will track languages) 1.
+Program Year 1 3.
+Post-treatment participant survey data 3.
+80% of participants rate that it is easy to participate in the program 3.
+80% of participants rate that it is easy to participate in the program sharing of personal information creates a consequences related to personal from "hidden communities" as residents are assured that it is safe to share information with the program community-based organizations (CBOs) and trusted messengers to educate residents on the value of programs, benefits of energy efficiency, and address other concerns prohibiting them from % of units meeting one or more of the following criteria: residents receive program information in a language other than English (will track languages) residents are engaged by community based organizations (CBOs) who indicate they had not previously participated in energy efficiency programs due to concerns around sharing personal information located outside of Cal Enviro Screen 2.0 designated disadvantaged communities are occupied by extended or multiple families 1.
 Program Year 1 1.
 Program tracking data 1.
 40% (220/550 units) 1.
-40% (373/932 units) Low-income multifamily renters face higher energy burden and are hard to reach Landlord approval, rent increase and lack of incentive Increased participation from income eligible communities 1.
-Targeting landlords and property owners to reach eligible and hard to reach multifamily renters 1. % of the eligible households 5 that install efficiency measures through the LIFT program 1.
-Program Year 1 eligible households in MCE's service territory 6 1.
-2% of income eligible households in MCE's service territory 6 (932/56,087)
+40% (373/932 units) 07 Landlord approval, rent increase and lack of incentive communities 1.
+Targeting landlords and property owners to reach eligible and hard to reach multifamily renters 1. % of the eligible households that install efficiency measures through the LIFT program 1.
+Program Year 1 1.
+1% of income eligible households in MCE's service territory (550/56,087) 1.
+2% of income eligible households in MCE's service territory (932/56,087)

-1 MCE assumes it will serve 550 units in the first year of the program and 932 units in the second year, touching between 12-24 properties in total.
+&lt;sup>1 MCE assumes it will serve 550 units in the first year of the program and 932 units in the second year, touching between 12-24 properties in total.
 Second year targets are not cumulative.

-2 Comprehensive upgrades refer to projects with measures that fall into two or more end-use categories.
+&lt;sup>2 Comprehensive upgrades refer to projects with measures that fall into two or more end-use categories.

-3 The MMBTU was calculated using the costs and savings data presented in the ESA Table 1 "Overall Program Expenses" and ESA Table 2 "Expenses and Energy Savings by Measures Installed" of the Pacific Gas and Electric Company ESA Program and CARE 2016 Annual Report.
+&lt;sup>3 The MMBTU was calculated using the costs and savings data presented in the ESA Table 1 "Overall Program Expenses" and ESA Table 2 "Expenses and Energy Savings by Measures Installed" of the Pacific Gas and Electric Company ESA Program and CARE 2016 Annual Report.

-4 Trusted Messengers include local organizations and community leaders that are well-known and trusted in low-income communities.
+&lt;sup>4 Trusted Messengers include local organizations and community leaders that are well-known and trusted in low-income communities.
 Due to trusted messengers' status in these communities, they will help alleviate customer concerns about program participation and help target messaging to effectively reach hidden communities and drive participation.